wildec2/java-selenium-framework/README.md

 ## Selenium Grid
 Selenium Grid is used for running the tests on remote machines.
 This can be used for parallel running of tests to reduce the run time of suites and can make available many platforms where the tests can be run.
 The hub accepts requests to run tests and manages threads while the nodes, where the browsers live, receive the requests from the hub and execute them on the browser.
 This set up contains a hub with two nodes.
-One node has 4 Chrome instances and the other has 4 Firefox instances.
+One node has X Chrome instances and the other has X Firefox instances.
 When the testngxml suite is ran the tests will be distributed by the hub to node with the correct browser.
 As our testng xml specifies parallel classes one class will be run on one browser instance at a time.

 ## Docker Compose